-On a serial network, you can use a single driver to communicate with several devices; depending on the protocol being used, each tag’s N1 parameter will be responsible for telling them apart.
+On a serial network, you can use a single driver to communicate with several devices; depending on the protocol being used, each tag’s N1 parameter is responsible for distinguishing them.

-Whenever there is a communication failure with a certain device (which can be expected on a large network), the driver will continue trying to read this device’s tags; this can cause the responses to fail or be delayed, thus giving it the false appearance of system hanging.
+Whenever there is a communication failure with a certain device (which can be expected on a large network), the driver will continue trying to read that device’s tags.
+Delayed or failed responses may cause application slowdowns, which can be mistakenly interpreted as a system freeze.

-This article features a demo application which disables tag reading in a device when it has failed for a certain time.
-The application has one control tag per device; when the tag’s quality turns bad, a counter will start up to check its quality periodically.
-If the quality remains bad after a certain time, the tags in the device won’t be read anymore.
+This article presents a sample application that disables the reading of a device’s tags when it remains in communication failure for a certain period of time.
+The application contains one control tag for each device; when one tag’s quality becomes bad, a counter starts checking its quality periodically.
+If the quality remains bad after a configured time interval, reading of all tags related to that device is disabled.

 The application retrieves three I/O tags and a two-element block from different devices.
 The I/O driver being used in the example is Modicon Modbus Master.
 To simulate the devices, you can use any Modbus simulator that enables simulating more than one device with different IDs.